icsl-Jeon/icsl-Jeon.github.io/_posts/2020-12-09- Processing map to pointcloud.markdown

 > Wait, the coordinate system of the obj file ?
 Would it be different with Unreal ?
 >
 > Answer: same location of origin, complete different xyz axis.
-They can not be transformed with standard SO3 roation
+They can not be transformed with standard SO3 rotation.